Last Updated on December 28, 2023

 Tips for making an eco-friendly children’s wardrobe more affordable

 There’s no denying sustainable and ethically made clothing is more expensive.
-I think we all get sticker shock if you’re used to fast fashion prices and start to look at more conscious brands.
-However, please don’t automatically assume that these brands are out of budget for you!
-There are many ways to buy clothing more sustainably for all budgets.
+We all get sticker shock if you’re used to fast fashion prices and start to look at more conscious brands.
+However, don’t automatically assume that these brands are out of budget for you!
+There are many ways to buy clothing more sustainably and affordably.

 1. Prioritize Secondhand Clothing and Use New Products to Fill in the Gaps.